redhat-ai-dev/ai-lab-template/skeleton/techdoc/docs/rhoai.md

 # Running Samples in OpenShift AI

+!!! warning

+   In order to run your applications with an RHOAI workbench you *must* have checked the '*Create Workbench for OpenShift AI*' box during template execution.

 This document outlines how you can build and run your sample applications within an OpenShift AI workbench.

 ## Prerequisites